How to Sell a House by Owner in New Jersey: Your NJ FSBO Guide

 If you’re determined to save money by forgoing the MLS, creating a free FSBO listing on Zillow might be your top option.
 You can post videos and unlimited photos, and get fairly wide exposure via Zillow and the Zillow-owned Trulia.

 However, proceed with caution if you rely solely on Zillow.
 “Zillow is designed to work for the agent and not for the seller,” warns Murphy.
 She explains that people browsing online are prompted to click on links to obtain more information, schedule a showing, or get financing.
 They are connected to real estate agents who pay Zillow to market in that area.
-Upon realizing that it’s an FSBO listing, especially if it doesn’t offer commission, the agent often deflects them from that house to another listed with an agent.
+Upon realizing that it’s an FSBO listing, the agent often deflects them from that house to another listed with an agent.

 6. Market your home